hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

 of this may be for reasons that don't interest us, like compatibilty non POSIX-compliant filesystems).

-as long as it feels "simple" we are mocking out those parts of pathname that we need, and leveraging it somehow for the parts we feel silly re-writing ourselves.
+as long as it feels "simple" we are stubbing out those parts of pathname that we need, and leveraging it somehow for the parts we feel silly re-writing ourselves.